bsccf/Uni-notes/Thermofluids/11U Processes, paths and reversibility/isothermal expansion or compression.md

 ---
-aliases: ["isobaric","isobaric compression","isobaric process","isobaric expansion"]
+aliases: ["isothermal expansion","isothermal","isothermal process","isothermal compression"]
 tags: ["Question","QFormat3"]
 ---

 #### What is
-## Isobaric expansion or compression
+## Isothermal expansion or compression
 ### Definition
 This is a [[process (thermodynamics)|process]] in a [[closed system]] where there is no change in pressure, as represented on this [[p-v diagrams|pv diagram]]: